pvigier/pvigier.github.io-jekyll/_posts/2018-02-09-dependency-graph.md

 There are many ways to avoid circular dependencies.
 The most obvious one is to design well the project with independent modules or even to break a big project in smaller libraries.
 Moreover, it may be okay to have a small circular dependency inside a small module/library but not through the whole project.

 Design patterns like [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), [Observer](http://gameprogrammingpatterns.com/observer.html) or [Event Queue](http://gameprogrammingpatterns.com/event-queue.html) can also be of great help.
-By the way, I recommend you to have a look at [Game Programming Patterns](http://gameprogrammingpatterns.com/) by Robert Nystrom if you do not know this book already.
+By the way, I recommend you to have a look at [Game Programming Patterns](http://gameprogrammingpatterns.com/) by Robert Nystrom if you have not read this book already.

 Finally, you could use my little script to monitor the architecture of your project.

-# Some details on the code
+# Some Details on the Code

 The script is pretty simple.
 I use the `re` module of Python to find the `#include`'s in source files.